slurmulon/virtual-web-dev/README.md

 VWD expects you to take it to the next level by creating a localized development server that acts as your hybrid proxy service.
 This hybrid interface redirects certain requests to the mock server and others to your real implementation based on your needs.

-This also helps work around issues related to CORS by piping every request through the same host instead of forcing your client to juggle multiple API integrations (anti-pattern).
+This also helps work around issues related to CORS by piping every request through the same host instead of forcing your client to juggle multiple API integrations (generally an anti-pattern).
 If you don't do this, you will usually have to choose between the mock and the real implementation instead of being able to freely combine them.

 #### Problem